 Usually these problems disappear within a year after surgery.
 Pelvic floor exercises and pelvic floor physiotherapy can accelerate the recovery.

-Thanks to the anatomical shape and protection at the front, ABENA Man and Abri-Man are incontinence products specifically designed for men.
+Thanks to the anatomical shape and protection at the front, ABENA Man are incontinence products specifically designed for men.

 Find the product that best suits your needs with our product selector.